-Now go back to the Chart of Accounts.
+Fourth, go back to the Chart of Accounts.
 The old loan should have a zero balance, and the new loan should have the correct starting balance.
 Make the old loan account inactive by right clicking, and selecting Make Account Inactive.
-You can then hide it by making the appropriate selection in the Chart of Accounts.
+Now hide it by making the appropriate selection in the Chart of Accounts.

-Why are the Transfer accounts switched when recording a loan refinancing?
+The reason the Transfer accounts are switched when recording a loan refinancing:

-If you could let me know if these loan refinancing instructions were helpful or not I’d appreciate it.
+Let me know if these loan refinancing instructions were helpful or not.
 Thanks.

 Your advice and instructions worked perfectly.
 This took all of 2 minutes to do, thank you.
 However, it led to more questions.

 I followed your instructions and understood them, but found that the old loans were originally entered as Expenses, so I couldn’t “transfer funds.”
 It appears the loans have to be entered as “Long Term Liabilities” when you use the Transfer Funds screen.

 I came to this conclusion because the drop-down list in the Transfer Funds screen doesn’t include Expenses.
 I tried to change the old loans so they would be long term liabilities and it wouldn’t let me do that.
 So, these loans must have been set up incorrectly to begin with.